OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Remove the MessageReadCommandSurface extension point

 Open the **manifest.xml** file and locate the `ExtensionPoint` element with type `MessageReadCommandSurface`.
-Delete this `ExtensionPoint` element to remove those buttons from the read message window.
+Delete this `ExtensionPoint` element to remove the buttons from the read message window.

-### Add the MessageComposeCommandSurface extension point to the manifest
+### Add the MessageComposeCommandSurface extension point

 Locate the line in the manifest that reads `</DesktopFormFactor>`.
 Above this line, insert the following XML markup.
 Note the following about this markup: